 To help you keep track of the invoices you send out, having a numbering system is essential.
-If a dispute of any kind crops up, you should be able to easily identify what invoice has been sent and where thanks to your invoice numbers.
-There is no set ‘right’ way to create a numbering system – it can be any string of letters and numbers that you like, so long as you know what sequence you’re following.
+If a dispute of any kind crops up, you should be able to easily identify what invoice has been sent and to where thanks to your invoice numbers.
+There is no set ‘right’ way to create a numbering system – it can be any string of letters and numbers that you like, as long as you know what sequence you’re following.

 You could go sequentially with a code such as INV0001, INV0002 etc. or create a specific customer code that changes per customer, e.g. TOUCH0001, SFPGR0001.